Consultant Medical Oncologist and Professor of Teenage and Young Adult Cancer Research

 In 2018 Dan became chair of the UK National Cancer Research Institute Research Group for Teenagers and Young Adults with Cancer and Germ cell tumours.
 This committee has the responsibility to develop national-level research studies in the field.

 In 2019 Dan was made Professor of Teenage and Young Adult Cancer Research at the School of Medicine in the University of Leeds.
-In 2020 Dan will co-chair the Global congress for Adolescent and Young Adults with Cancer.
+In 2021 Dan co-chaired the Global congress for Adolescent and Young Adults with Cancer.